 Get the environment right.
 Little details can add up to have big impacts.
 Getting a child ready to eat in plenty of time makes a big difference.
 Coming straight from playing to sitting down to eat can quickly result in “I don’t like it”, when what they really mean is “I want to go back and play”.
 Get kids in the kitchen.
 Get them helping to cook and lay the table… and clearing up afterwards.
 If they are old enough to operate an ipad then they are old enough to put plates in a dishwasher!
 Serve food in portions that are age appropriate, cut up tricky foods into bite size pieces, serve food family style so kids can help themselves and don’t always leave it until dinner to try to expose kids to difficult food (kids will be tired at the end of the day and it can make the job more difficult).

 Keep calm and carry on.
 Know that this is a slow process and accept this.
 Do not stress if you don’t see results this week, or next week but keep going.
 Keep exposing and keep talking.

-Over time the situation should begin to improve.
+Over time the situation and difficulties around different textures and smells should begin to improve.
 If there is no improvement then professional assessment may be required but at least you will know that you have taken steps to address the issue before moving on to this step.